httpoxy/httpoxy-org/index.md

         // [...]
 ```

-More complete PoC repos (using Docker, and testing with an actual listener for the proxied request) are prepared.
-Ask dominic@vendhq.com for access.
+More complete PoC repos (using Docker, and testing with an actual listener for the proxied request) have been prepared
+under the httpoxy Github organization.

 ## Why has this happened?